university for Psychology

 - Choose your own research dissertation topic with the support of a dedicated, expert supervisor.

-- Have the opportunity to volunteer as a Research Assistant in the psychology department.
+- Have the opportunity to volunteer as a Research or a Teaching Assistant in the psychology department.

 - Learn on a BPS-accredited course and take the first step to becoming a psychologist.

-Develop an in-depth understanding of the psychological principles and theories
+Develop an in-depth understanding of key psychological principles and theories

 In your first year, you will explore the fundamental principles of psychology studies, as you begin to explore the science of our everyday experiences and learn the key research methods and skills you will use throughout your degree.